AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

 In [!DNL Adobe Experience Manager Assets], schemas contain specific fields for specific information to be filled in.
 It also contains layout information to display metadata fields in a user-friendly way.
 Metadata properties include title, description, MIME types, tags, and more.
 You can use the [!UICONTROL Metadata Schema Forms] editor to modify the existing schemas or add custom metadata schemas.

-To view the properties page for an asset, follow these steps:
+To view and edit the properties page for an asset, follow these steps:

 1. Click or tap the **[!UICONTROL View Properties]** icon from Quick Actions on the asset tile in Card view.